British Rowing Championships

 The British Rowing Championships usually take place every year and are normally held at the National Water Sports Centre, Holme Pierrepont (Nottingham), with occasional championships held at the Strathclyde Country Park.
 The championships originally incorporated Senior and Junior crews but in 2013 they were held separately for the first time.
-The Junior events ran without issues, but from 2019-2023 the senior championships did not run due to lack of entries.
+The Junior events ran without issues, but from 2019 to 2023 the senior championships did not run due to lack of entries.
 In 2024, the championships recombined.
 It is a major event for club rowers and schools and events are held for open, women, open junior, women's junior, under 23, lightweight, adaptive and coastal boats.

 Each crew member of the first, second and third placed crews in each event receive gold, silver and bronze medals respectively.
 The club champion in each event (i.e. the highest placed non-composite crew) also receives a wooden club champions plaque to display in their clubhouse.